rba100/aipipe/README.md

 ### Options

-- `--cb`: outputs only the first code block emitted by the LLM, discarding all other output.
+- `-c / --cb`: outputs only the first code block emitted by the LLM, discarding all other output.
 Otherwise all output is emitted to std out.
-- `--mic`: microphone input for the instruction prompt (probably Windows only)
+- `-p / --pretty`: use console colours to highlight markdown.
+- `-s / --stream`: stream the output for faster perceived response
-- `--r1`: use a reasoning model instead, for extra oomph.
+- `-r / --reasoning`: use a reasoning model instead, for extra oomph.
-- `--fast`: use a fast-but-thick model instead, for extra speed.
+- `-f / --fast`: use a fast-but-thick model instead, for extra speed.
+- `-m / --mic`: microphone input for the instruction prompt (probably Windows only)

 ## Installation